LHAGELS/LHAGELS.github.io/_posts/2020-06-03-PART-I-Development-Opportunities-of-Micro-Entrepreneurs-Evidence-from-Kenya.md

 (Brooks, Donovan & Johnson 2018: 197)
 </blockquote>
 {: .text-justify}
 This paper aims to **shed light on differences between business sectors to investigate target audiences for specific development approaches**.
 Furthermore, it elaborates whether micro-enterprises of different business sectors vary in their **growth probabilities** and **profits** while receiving either class training or mentoring.
 Beyond it explains possible differences on the **macroeconomic level**.

-Therefore the research question is specified as follows:
+Research question:
 {: .text-justify}
 <blockquote>
 To what extent do micro-enterprises of individual business sectors in developing countries benefit differently if they receive either class training or mentoring?